vcarluer/ludumdare29/Brainstorming.md

 * Malice extravagance
     An extravagant media speaker which cover and cast the event
 * Move dreams
-    A mentalist which have its own agenda
+    A psycholog / mentalist which have its own agenda

 - Relationship